scottish-government-design-system/designsystem.gov.scot/guidance/forms/form-design/index.md

 ## Design for mobile first

-Use native device features to simplify tasks for users on a mobile.
-For example: allowing users to take a photo of their biometric residence permit using their device's camera, without leaving the form.
+'Mobile first' is a design strategy where you begin with the smallest and least capable devices first and work your way up to larger screens.
+Working in this way helps you to prioritise the most important content for your users.
+It creates a strong foundation for you to add to on larger screens and helps you to avoid superfluous elements on your page.
+Mobile first prioritises content over decoration.

+Use features available on mobile phones to help people to use your service, but remember that these features won't necessarily be available to everybody depending on the capabilities of their device.
+For example, you could allow people to take a photograph of a document they need to provide to you, but you will also need to provide an alternative way to provide that document such as a file upload.

+Over half of all Internet traffic is on a mobile device, and on some Scottish Government services mobile usage is over 87% of all traffic.
+Most people have a mobile phone, and for some people their phone is the only way they access the Internet at home.

-## Set clear expectations when the form is completed
+## Set clear expectations when the form is submitted

 When the form is submitted, clearly inform users about what to expect so that they are aware of the next steps in the process.
 If the process is completed, the form should inform them about the outcome.